Table of Contents

 You can view List Scores in two places:

-• Student Roster: College list grades can be surfaced within the roster, allowing quick evaluation and identification of those students who need support.
+• Student Roster: View List Scores in the roster to quickly identify students needing support.
 Click the score to jump to the student’s My Colleges page, where you can review more closely.
-You can also filter the roster by List Score.
+You can also sort and filter the roster by List Score.

-• My Colleges Page: From a student's profile, go directly to their My Colleges page to view their college list and score.
-Click the score to open the List Score Panel for more details.
+• My Colleges: From a student's profile, go directly to their My Colleges page to view their college list and its score.
+Click the score to open the List Score Details Panel for more information.

-Set Intelligent Match from the List Score detail panel
+Set Intelligent Match from the List Score panel

 Here’s how to use this option:

-1. Click Set Intelligent Match from the List Score detail panel
+1. Click Set Intelligent Match from the List Score panel.

-3. Don’t Use Intelligent Match: Choose this if you prefer to manually assign acceptance likelihoods instead of using Scoir’s predictions.
+2. Don’t Use Intelligent Match: Select this option if you prefer to manually assign Acceptance Likelihood values instead of using Scoir’s predictions.
+Any manually assigned values will remain unchanged, even if Intelligent Match predictions are applied later.

-After setting the Match Level, all colleges on the student’s list will display Acceptance Likelihoods, and their list score will adjust accordingly.
-You can always revisit the score panel to adjust your selection.
+After setting Intelligent Match, all colleges on the student’s list will display Acceptance Likelihoods, and their List Score will update accordingly.
+You can revisit the List Score panel at any time to adjust or refine your selections.

-To streamline this process for all students, we recommend auto-assigning predicted match within your high school settings.
+☝️To streamline this process for all students, we recommend enabling Intelligent Match within your high school settings to automatically assign acceptance likelihood values.

-From the List Score detail panel, you can click the 🔍 icon to open the college search page.
-The relevant filters—such as Likely, Very Likely, Level, or Reach and Far Reach—will already be applied.
+From the List Score panel, click the 🔍 icon to open the college search page.
+Filters are pre-applied, making it easy to explore options and refine the list.

 How did we do?